Loan Origination Process: Stages, Benefits & More!

 What documents are required for loan origination?

-Common documents include proof of identity, proof of income, bank statements, address verification, and, for education loans, documents like admission letters, fee structures, and co-borrower details.
+Common documents required for loan origination process are proof of identity, proof of income, bank statements, address verification, and, for education loans, documents like admission letters, fee structures, and co-borrower details.

 Are there fees associated with loan origination?